m-spangenberg/exercises_machinelearning/README.md

 ## Supervised Learning

-In supervised machine learning, we're learning to create models that combine inputs to produce useful predictions on data, often previously unseen data.
+Our journey begins with Supervised Learning, the most popular sub-branches of Machine Learning.
+Algorithms here, are designed to learn by example and the models it produces are trained on well-labeled data.
+We, the supervisors, are teaching systems to create models that combine labeled inputs called examples to produce useful predictions on data, often previously unseen data.

+Each example is a pair consisting of:

+* Input Feature (new data, typically a [vector](https://simple.wikipedia.org/wiki/Vector))
+* Target Feature (our desired output)

+**During training**, Supervised Learning algorithms search for patterns that correlate with the desired output.
+**After training**, takes in unseen inputs and determines which label to classify it to.

+At its most basic form, a supervised learning algorithm can be written as:

+$$ŷ = f(x)$$

+Where $ŷ$ (y-hat) is the predicted output determined by a mapping function $f$ based on an input value $x$.
+The function $f$ used to produce a prediction is created by the machine learning model during training.
+Let's take a look at the two sub-catagories of supervised learning: Classification and Regression.

+### Classification

+A classification algorithm will take input data and assign it classes or categories.
+For example: emails being spam or not spam are called `binary classification problems`.
+The model finds features in the data that correlate to a class and creates a `mapping function`, when provided with a new email, it will use this mapping function to classify it as either spam or not spam.
+Another popular example of a classification problem is human handwriting, where there are many variations of human handwriting, in both cursive and print.

+* **Popular Classification Algorithms**
+  * Linear Classifiers
+  * Support Vector Machines
+  * Decision Trees
+  * K-Nearest Neighbour
+  * Random Forest

+### Regression

+Regression is a predictive, statistical process, where the model tries to find the important relationship between independent and dependant variables.
+For instance the goal of a regressive algorithm could be to predict continuous values like infections, sales, or test scores.

 ### **Linear Regression Model**

 Often called **Univariate Linear Regression**, or Linear Regression with one variable, for instance: The price of houses given their size.
-Our training set is fed features (x) and targets (y) and our supervised algorithm will produce some function (a hypothesis, which is our model).
-The job of this function is to take a new feature (input variable) and produce an estimate, also called y-hat, which is a predicted value of y in a regression equation.
+Our training set is fed features $x$ and targets $y$ and our supervised algorithm will produce some function (a hypothesis, which is our model).
+The job of this function is to take a new feature (input variable) and produce an estimate, also called y-hat, which is a predicted value of $y$ in a regression equation.

 $$f_{wb}(x) = wx+b$$

-f is the function that takes x's input and depending on the values of w and b, f will output a prediction of y-hat.
-A simpler notation is f(x), which in this context, denotes the same thing as f sub-w,b of x.
+$f$ is the function that takes $x$'s input and depending on the values of $w$ and $b$, $f$ will output a prediction of $ŷ$ (y-hat).
+A simpler notation is $f(x)$, which in this context, denotes the same thing as $f_{w,b}(x)$.

 w and b are called the `parameters` of our model.
+They are the `Slope` and the `y-intercept`, respectively.
 In machine learning, parameters are the variables we can adjust during training in order to improve the model's performance, these parameters are also often referred to as `coefficients` or `weights`.

 $$ŷ^{(i)} = f_{w,b}(x^{(i)}) = wx^{(i)}+b$$

-The formula above shows our predicted value, y-hat for the i<sup>th</sup> training sample
+The formula above shows our predicted value, $ŷ$ (y-hat) for the $i^{th}$ training sample

 ### **Cost Function Formula**